malishav/OSCOAP/draft-selander-ace-object-security-05.md

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.

-3. Compose the nonce by XORing the static IV (Client Write IV) with the Partial IV parameter, received in the COSE Object.
+3. Compose the IV by XORing the static IV (Client Write IV) with the Partial IV parameter, received in the COSE Object.

 4. Retrieve the Client Write Key.